 Poetry Out Loud® is a national arts education program that encourages the study of great poetry by offering educational materials and a dynamic recitation competition to high schools across the country.
 This program helps students master public speaking skills, build self-confidence, learn about literary history and contemporary life as well as compete for awards and scholarships totaling $100,000.

-The deadline to register a New Jersey school champion for a Regional Contest and submit recitation videos for virtual competitions is January 14, 2022.
+The deadline to register a New Jersey school champion for a Regional Contest is January 20,2023.

 SOPAC has collaborated with the New Jersey State Council on the Arts as the Region 5 Partner since 2013.
 Since becoming a partner, Region 5 has produced 2 State Champions, 1 State Runner-Up and 1 National Semi-Finalist.

 SOPAC is the proud partner for Region 5 of the New Jersey Poetry Out Loud® competition which will be held Thursday, February 9, 2023 (snow date is Thursday, February 16, 2023).